timofriedl/javaABC-ai-population/README.md

 ## How to start:

-1) Create a new IntelliJ Project from Version Control
+1) Create a new IntelliJ project from Version Control

 ![clone](https://user-images.githubusercontent.com/52008460/231006420-8dbcd7af-f2af-452d-bb7f-54a55e3f5fef.PNG)